petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 This is the direction we've been heading with Calkit, and we're going to keep driving down the cost of automation.

+Is literate programming the answer?
+I'm skeptical that it will be intuitive to people to declare a big computing job to be run on an HPC inside of a document, but maybe.